mvsde/website/content/games.md

 ---

 I own this ginormous video game collection I rarely touch.
-Which is commonly known as the _Great Pile of Shame™_.
+Which is commonly known as the [Pile of Shame](https://www.urbandictionary.com/define.php?term=Pile%20of%20shame).

 But if you ever wondered how large my pile really is, here you go: